 The IELTS listening test has many challenges that one might face and you might be likely to face one of these problems as well.
 But the good part about learning a challenge is that we can start preparing for it with a solution in the meantime of the exam.

-The accent can be any of the three types – British, Canadian or Australian.
-All of them with their own unique twang and pronunciation of different words.
+The accent can be any of the three types – British, Canadian, or Australian.
+All of them with their unique twang and pronunciation of different words.
 There are also some words that one needs to be familiar with.
-For example, the commonly used ‘nought’ isn’t very common in India.
-It could mean zero, failure or nothing depending on the context.
+For example, the commonly used ‘naught’ isn’t very common in India.
+It could mean zero, failure, or nothing depending on the context.

 The listening exam is unforgiving in a sense because you can hear everything only once and once you’ve missed the information there’s no way of getting it back.